 There are various parameters as I mentioned that can be altered to allow for more or less aggressive style flying or to customize the i-device to suit how sensitive or docile you want the control to be, much the same way us RC’ers use dual and exponential rate programming on our computerized RC transmitters to alter the feel of the aircraft.

-First Person Video (FPV) & Telemetry
+First Person View (FPV) & Telemetry

 Ah yes, the other big advantage of using a WiFi signal along with an iPhone, iPad Touch, or iPad to control your AR drone is to have real time streaming video and telemetry coming back from the aircraft so you can see what it sees and monitor the battery condition and WiFi signal strength.
-First person video (FPV) is one of the fastest growing segments of RC right now due to advancements in camera miniaturisation and video signal transmission technology.
-In the RC world these FPV systems are very costly but the AR Drone already comes standard with one.

 The problem however is the video image is not the best, at least when viewed on the larger iPad screen in 2X (it looks pretty good at 1X or on the iPhone or iPad).
-That said, viewing and flying with the iPad is so enjoyable.
+That said, viewing and flying with the iPad is enjoyable.
 The image refresh rate can also be very slow depending on image complexity & connection speed – at least that was my experience with it.

 Sometimes the images coming from the forward facing camera were only refreshing every second or so - way too slow to allow for accurate flying by watching the screen alone as if you were sitting inside the bird.
 The claimed refresh speed for the forward facing camera is 15 frames per second, but I think the conditions have to be absolutely ideal for that kind of performance.
 The new AR Drone 2.0 however has a much improved camera and refresh speed so these issues have more or less been ironed out.